ignacy/woda/README.md

 ## Running test

-Since woda is using Midje, and really at this point is just a set of helper functions for Midje, all test can be run using [lein midje](https://github.com/marick/lein-midje)
+Since woda is using Midje, and really at this point is just a set of helper functions for Midje, all test can be run using [lein midje](https://github.com/marick/lein-midje), for example with autotest:

-Because it uses HTMLUnit to simulate the browser, the startup time is slow, but you can avoid it completely by using Midje's autotest feature (you will need dev-dependencies to include `[com.stuartsierra/lazytest "1.2.3"]`).

-If you run:

     lein midje :autotest

-You will basically have to wait for the framework to start only the first time.
-After that the tests will run on each change to the source/test code, and they will be very fast!

 ## Docs